Group and Operating Enterprise Valuation

 The enterprise value of a firm is the value of the whole business (equity value plus the net debt and equivalents).
 Applying a multiple to enterprise valuations allows us to get around some of the problems involving equity multiples such as lack of comparable capital structure.

-What is the difference between operating enterprise value and total/group enterprise value?
+What is the difference between operating EV and total or group EV?

 Sarah Martin